ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The ROUTE_ADVERTISEMENT capsule (see {{iana-types}} for the value of the capsule type) allows an endpoint to communicate to its peer that it is willing to route traffic to a set of IP address ranges.
-This indicates that the sender has an existing route to each address range, and notifies its peer that if the receiver of the ROUTE_ADVERTISEMENT capsule sends IP packets for one of these ranges in HTTP Datagrams, the sender of the capsule will forward them along its preexisting route.
-Any address which is in one of the address ranges can be used as the destination address on IP packets originated by the receiver of this capsule.
+This indicates that the sender has an existing route to each address range and notifies its peer that, if the receiver of the ROUTE_ADVERTISEMENT capsule sends IP packets for one of these ranges in HTTP Datagrams, the sender of the capsule will forward them along its preexisting route.
+Any address that is in one of the address ranges can be used as the destination address on IP packets originated by the receiver of this capsule.